Margaret and Josiah Wilbarger

 The sun was just topping the trees when the men arrived at the location near Pecan Spring.
 They immediately found the bodies of Christian and Strother and then began searching around for Wilbarger.
 Following the creek bank, they soon approached the oak tree that Wilbarger was sitting under.
 The lead rider saw him, but thought he was an Indian covered with red war paint.
 He yelled out “Here they are boys,” and raised his rifle.
 But Josiah muffled out as loud as he could through his wounded and swollen jaw "Don’t SHOOT...it's Wilbarger!"

 Scalped, wounded in several places, and near death, Josiah Wilbarger was just as Sarah Hornsby had described.
 The rescuers gently wrapped him in a sheet that she'd provided and placed him on one of the horses.
 Reuben Hornsby mounted behind Josiah, wrapping his arms around him to hold him in the saddle.
-Back at the Hornsby's house, Sarah was so confident that Josiah was going to be found alive that she was prepared and waiting with hot water, bear’s oil, and poultices.
+Back at the Hornsby's house, Sarah was so confident that Josiah was going to be found alive that she was already prepared and waiting with hot water, bear’s oil, and poultices.

 He stayed at the Hornsby’s recovering, and when ready, was moved back to his home a few miles downriver on a sled that his Father-in-Law built.